syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 N> Similar way there are many settings available to modify Text and Background colors of month view in `MonthViewSettings` class.
+N> To disable the current day selection, use `TodaySelectionBackgroundColor` color as Transparent

 ### Customize trailing and leading days